 For 2019 for the first time there will be a full day's entertainment on the Sunday (in previous years its finished earlier).

-Confirmed acts include headliners Ezra Furman, and Anna Calvi, plus Akala, Sunflower Bean, Gruff Rhys, BC Camplight, She Drew The Gun, PINS, Charles Watson, Tiny Ruins, Tom Williams, Skinny Pelembe, The Howl & The Hum, and more, with much more to be announced.
+Confirmed acts include headliners Ezra Furman, and Anna Calvi, plus The Wedding Present, Akala, Sunflower Bean, Gruff Rhys, BC Camplight, She Drew The Gun, Pigs Pigs Pigs Pigs Pigs Pigs Pigs, PINS, Charles Watson, Tiny Ruins, Tom Williams, Skinny Pelembe, The Howl & The Hum, and much more.

 For the details as available please see the line-up page.

 child aged 11-15 weekend: £50

 campervan / caravan / trailer-tent: £50 (awning extra £15).

 All the kids activities and workshops free of charge.

 The theme for 2019 hasn't been announced yet.